sassoftware/python-swat/README.md

 Note the default port for the Python SWAT connection is 5570.

+If you are using python-swat version 1.8.0 or later to connect to a SAS Viya 3.5 CAS server using Kerberos, prior to connecting you must set the Service Principal Name (SPN) using the CASSPN environment variable.
+For SAS Viya 3.5, the SPN string must start with 'sascas@', followed by the hostname.

+    export CASSPN=sascas@host

 If you get an error message about the **TCP/IP negClientSSL support routine**, you likely have an issue with your SSL certificate configuration.
 See the [Encryption](https://sassoftware.github.io/python-swat/encryption.html) documentation